elit3ge/sickbeard_viewer/README.md

 Now your ready to go!
 Just navigate your browser to the location you placed your files.

-Note: For this to work properly outside your network, you must forward your sickbeard and sabnzbd ports.
+Note: For this to work properly outside your network, you must forward your sickbeard/sickrage and sabnzbd ports.